 Val Thorens beginners area: green runs

-When you've mastered the beginners' area, you're ready for a chairlift and a green run.
-Deux Lacs (two lakes) is the best chairlift to take.
-Head past the bottom of Musaraigne, go by the Plein Sud chair (on the left), and you'll arrive at Deux Lacs (on the right hand side of the piste).
+Deux Lacs (two lakes) is the first chairlift that beginners should take.
+Head past the bottom of Musaraigne, go by the Plein Sud chair (on the left), and you'll arrive at the departure point of Deux Lacs chairlift (on the right hand side of the piste).

 From the top of the Deux Lacs lift, turn left on Traversée des Deux Lacs.
-Then there are a couple of options - a left turn down the Espace Junior, or continue to the Chalet de Thorens, and take the Combe de Thorens.
+Almost immediately, there's a mountain restaurant - the Chalet des Deux Lacs.
+Then there are a couple of options - a left turn down the Espace Junior (recommended for the first descent), or continue to the Chalets du Thorens, and take the Combe de Thorens.
 Either way, you end up back at the Rond Point des Pistes.

 Now we look at the easy blue runs.